 - 1. Give each kid a Chocolate Bar Printable. - 2.
 Start by counting the number of rectangles along the right-hand column. - 3.
-Now, ask kids to share the scissors to cut out their Chocolate Bars: - ★ First, cut across the diagonal line and set the bottom piece aside. - Then cut the top pieces along the dotted lines.
+Now, ask kids to share the scissors to cut out their Chocolate Bars: - ★ First, cut across the diagonal line. - ★ Then cut the top pieces along the dotted lines.
 Make sure kids trim the solid white margins off the pieces. - ★ Ask kids to set aside the smallest "bite" of chocolate - ★ Like a puzzle, rearrange the remaining pieces to form a complete chocolate bar. - 4.
 Ask the kids to count the rectangles along the right-hand column.